 Several points can be mentioned concerning the extent to which model simulations such as described in this paper can be applied to estimate the tidal response to MSLR in a real future.
-In the following a few aspects are discussed to which degree the model simulations described in this study are applicable to estimate the tidal response to MSLR in future reality.
 In this study we add MSLR as a constant value to present day boundary conditions.
 Thus changes in the response of global tides to MSLR are not included.
 Harker et al. (2019) find that for the Australian Shelf the differences between considering the change of global tides to MSLR and using present day tides are not negligible.
 For the German Bight it is not clear how large this difference would be.
 Further studies are needed.
-Another remark concerning the point of matching reality relates to the assumption of unchanged bathymetries in the case of mean sea level rise.
-For example, Due to MSLR, e.g., a vertical growth of tidal flats is expected due to MSLR (Hofstede, 2002, van Maanen et al., 2013).
+Another remark relates to the assumption of unchanged bathymetries in the case of mean sea level rise.
+For example, a vertical growth of tidal flats is expected due to MSLR (Hofstede, 2002, van Maanen et al., 2013).
 For a study considering changes of the Wadden Sea bathymetry in combination with MSLR see Wachler et al. (submitted).
-Furthermore, since dikes cannot be overflowed in both numerical models used, especially the simulations with 10 m MSLR especially do not represent how the system would react in the real world, in which dikes are usually not high enough to retain such high water levels.
-These simulations are mostly-included here only to gain a better understanding of the systems response to increased water levels caused by mean sea level rise.
+Furthermore, since dikes cannot be overflowed in both numerical models used, especially-the simulations with 10 m MSLR especially do not represent how the system would react in the real world, in which dikes are usually not high enough to retain such high water levels.
+These simulations are included here only to gain a better understanding of the system response to increased water levels caused by mean sea level rise.

-5 5 Conclusions
+5 Conclusions

-In flat coastal areas such as the Wadden Sea in the German Bight, where the small-scale representation of the bathymetry topographic structure has a great influence, the representation of the bathymetry plays a crucial role for in the estimation of changing tidal dynamics in response to mean sea level rise.
+In flat coastal areas such as the Wadden Sea in the German Bight, the small-scale representation of the bathymetry plays a crucial role in the estimation of changing tidal dynamics in response to mean sea level rise.
 The dissipation rate in the region of the Wadden Sea is considerably higher than in deeper areas.
 Thus these shallow areas must be sufficiently resolved.

-Depending on the research question and the geographic area of interestfocused area, it is important to select the model setup in such a way that all relevant processes are sufficiently taken into account.
-For investigating the response of the wider North Sea, the useage of a shelf model with lower resolution might be sufficient.
+Depending on the research question and the geographic area of interest, it is important to select the model setup in such a way that all relevant processes are sufficiently taken into account.
+For investigating the response of the wider North Sea, the use of a shelf model with lower resolution might be sufficient.
 However, to draw conclusions for coastal stations it is necessary to use numerical models that resolve coastal bathymetry and the shoreline (e.g. including estuaries) as well as possible.

-15 6 Data availability
+6 Data availability